fgolemo/mcdp/src/mcdp_data/libraries/manual.mcdplib/tour_intro.md

 The visualization of these constraints is as in [](#fig:model2-verbose).
 Note that there is always a <q>$\posleq$</q> node between a green and a red edge.
-This visualization is quite verbose.
-It shows one node for each functionality and resources; here, a node can be thought of a variable on which we are optimizing.
-This is the view shown in the editor.

 <render class='fancy_editor_LR' figure-id="fig:model2-verbose"
     figure-caption="Verbose visualization">
     `model2
 </render>

+The visualization above is quite verbose.
+It shows one node for each functionality and resources; here, a node can be thought of a variable on which we are optimizing.
+This is the view shown in the editor; it is helpful because it shows that while <fname>capacity</fname>
+is a functionality from outside the MCDP, from inside
+<rname>provided capacity</rname> is a resource.

-The less verbose visualization, as in [](#fig:model2-verbose), skips the visualization of the initial node.
+The less verbose visualization, as in [](#fig:model2-verbose), skips the visualization of the extra nodes.

 <render class='ndp_graph_enclosed'
         figure-id="fig:model2" figure-class='caption-left'>